vmware/differential-datalog/doc/language_reference/language_reference.md

 module_alias ::- identifier
 ```

-The first form of the `import` statement (without the `as` clause) adds all imported declarations to
+`import` statement without the `as` clause adds all imported declarations to the local namespaces of
-the local namespaces of the importing module.
-This may cause name clashes with the importing module
-or one of its other imports.
-The second form creates a local alias for the imported module, making
+the importing module.
+The `as` clause is used to prevent name clashes.
+It creates a local alias
-its declarations accessible via dot notation: `alias.name`.
+for the imported module, making its declarations accessible via dot notation: `alias.name`.

 The DDlog compiler resolves imports by searching all known *library directories* for the imported
 module.
-By default, the directory where the main module (specified via the `-i` command-line
+By default, the directory of the main module (specified via the `-i` command-line switch)
-switch) is located is searched.
-The user can specify additional library paths via the `-L` switch
+is searched.
+The user can specify additional library paths via the `-L` switch to the compiler.
-to the compiler.
-The compiler converts each import path to a file path by replacing `.` with `/`
+The compiler converts each import path to a file path by replacing `.` with `/` and adding the `.dl`
-and adding the `.dl` extension and checks for a file with the given path under each library
+extension and checks for a file with the given path under each library directory.
+For example,
-directory.
-For example, `import lib_name.mod_name` is converted to `lib_name/mod_name.dl`.
+`import lib_name.mod_name` is converted to `lib_name/mod_name.dl`.

 ## Types